-It is possible to accidentally trigger this switch by abruptly striking an object such as a curb or parking block.
+It is possible to inadvertently trigger this switch by abruptly striking an object such as a curb or parking block.
 If your vehicle exhibits symptoms of running out of fuel immediately after such an occurrence, the fuel pump shut-off switch may need to be reset.

-Consult your chassis operating guide for additional information.
+See your chassis operating guide for additional information.

-DOOR LOCKS AND HANDLES Cab Doors:
+DOOR LOCKS AND HANDLES